 Where to Stay in Ligonier, Pennsylvania

 The best way to experience this small town is in one of many quaint cottages and cabinet in Ligonier, PA.
-Sunset Cottages is the perfect place for a family or group visiting the area.
-The two bedroom cottages are spacious, with an open concept living room.
-With many Laurel Highlands cabins to choose from, these cottages set themselves apart with how updated they are.
+Sunset Cottages are perfect for a family or group visiting the area.
+The two-bedroom cottages are spacious, with an open concept living room.
+With many Laurel Highlands cabins to choose from, these cottages set themselves apart with how well they’re updated inside.
 The check-in and check-out process is also super easy, with a key code and a manager who is easily accessible.

-The Sunset Cottages are perfectly located right off Route 30.
-They’re only a 2 minute drive from town and a little over a 5 minute drive to Idlewild.
+Sunset Cottages is located right off Route 30.
+They’re only a 2-minute drive from town and a little over a 5-minute drive to Idlewild.
 The cottages are two bedrooms with a shared bathroom.
 There’s a spacious living room and connected kitchen that’s appointed with everything you need for a home away from home.
-Between the provided linens, the well equipped kitchen, coffee and toiletries, they have you covered.
+Between the provided linens, the well-equipped kitchen, coffee and toiletries, they have you covered.
 There’s also a large porch out front, making it a great place to unwind after a busy day.
 If you’re looking for a smaller room, Sunset Cottages also has motel style rooms next door.